fernandopalafox/fernandopalafox.github.io/content/truth.md

 So here is why you should face it.

 Truth is what you find when you let go of how you think things should be.
-The systematic process of discovering truth is known as science. [^1] Truth is what you see when you look at the mirror.
+The systematic process of discovering truth is known as Science. [^1] Truth is what you see when you look in the mirror.
 It is the way people treat you.
 It is how you look.
 It is your spouse.